forefireAPI/cargese2025/_pages/program.md

 ### Afternoon
 **16h00 - 18h30**
 **Session 5 : AI for the prevention of extreme events and resource management** *(Chair: ?)*
-This session focwill focususes on recent applications of AI and research perspectives regarding the prediction of extreme weather events and improved risk prevention.
+This session will focus on recent applications of AI and research perspectives regarding the prediction of extreme weather events and improved risk prevention.

-**Keynote speakers :**
+**Keynote speaker :**
-- **Federico Grazzini** - Researcher and Meteorologist, *LMU München / Arpae Emilia-Romagna* : Rainfall prediction (Plenary session)
+- **Federico Grazzini** - Researcher and Meteorologist, *LMU München / Arpae Emilia-Romagna* : Rainfall prediction

 **Speakers :**
-- **Robin Marcille** - Researcher, *France Energie Marine* : Prediction of offshore wind data
+- **Robin Marcille** - Researcher, *France Energie Marine* : Prediction of offshore wind data.
-- **Kilian Pujol** - PhD Candidate, *LAERO* : AI models for rainfall and wind
+- **Kilian Pujol** - PhD Candidate, *LAERO* : AI models for rainfall and wind prediction.
 -  **P3** TBD
 -  **P4** TBD
 -  **P5** TBD

 ## Thursday 06/11: AI in weather forecasting

 ### Morning
 **9h00 - 12h00**
 **Session 6 : AI innovations in weather Forecasting** *(Chair: ?)*
-This session aims to provide a global perspective on the recent rise of AI methods in various aspects of weather forecasting. **Keynote speakers :**
+This session aims to provide a global perspective on the recent rise of AI methods in various aspects of weather forecasting. **Speakers :**
-- **Laure Raynaud** – Researcher , *CNRM* : AI and weather (Plenary session)
+- **Laure Raynaud** – Researcher , *CNRM* : AI and weather.
 - (TBC) **Sebastian Lerch**
 - **David Landry** – PhD Candidate , *INRIA Paris* : AI & Environmental Forecasting, Presentation of the ARCHEA team's Activities at INRIA.